-In a Distributed Virtual Environment system several users connected from different computers can share the same virtual world.
-Current DVE systems run simulations based on a server-network architecture, where the population of avatars should be properly assigned to the servers in the DVE.
+Current Distributed Virtual Environment (DVE) systems run simulations based on a server-network architecture, where the population of avatars should be properly assigned to the servers in the DVE.
 This goal, called partitioning problem, is a hot research problem in the field of networked 3D real time graphics.
 Some approaches have been proposed for resolving this problem, all of them based on a very basic model which describes the behaviour of an avatar in a virtual world.
-This model estimates the workload generated by an avatar to the server where is allocated as an independent and static value.
+This model estimates the workload that a given avatar adds to its server as an independent and static value.
 In order to design scalable and accurate partitioning schemes we propose a new characterization of the workload generated by the avatars in the system.
-In our model this behaviour has been successfully correlated with the movement rate of the avatars and a new parameter proposed, called factor of presence, which measures the density of avatar in a virtual scene.
+In this model, the workload is computed as a function of two factors: avatar movement rate and factor of presence.
+Evaluation results show that this proposed model correlates with real systems properly, providing an accurate abstraction of avatars for load balancing purposes.